 Hydrophobic interactions consist of the congregation of non-polar groups together.
-The presence of a hydrophobic (water-hating) molecule in a solution of water causes an undesirable ordering of the water around it.
-Water hates to do this and will minimize this interaction by pushing the hydrophobic groups together and away from the water.
-The hydrophobic groups can be thought of as oil in water.
-When you place some oil in a bottle of water, the oil has a tendency to separate from the water and form one large bleb (that is a scientific term, really, look it up).
-If you shake the bottle, the oil is dispersed, but in a little while it all congregates again.
-This is hydrophobic interactions at work.
+The presence of a hydrophobic (water-hating) molecule in a water solution causes an undesirable ordering of the water around it.
+Water hates this and will minimize this interaction by pushing the hydrophobic groups together and away from the water.
+Think back to the behavior of oil in water.
+When you place some oil in a bottle of water, the oil tends to separate from the water and form one large bleb (that is a scientific term, really, look it up).
+If you shake the bottle, the oil disperses, but in a little while, it all congregates again.
+This behavior is hydrophobic interaction at work.
 The same process is functioning at the molecular level.
-Hydrophobic groups in biological systems tend to consist of alkyl chains (see later in the chapter for a definition of this term).
-These groups are pushed together and hide themselves away from the water in the environment.
+Hydrophobic groups in biological systems consist of alkyl chains (see later in the chapter for a definition of this term).
+These groups are pushed together and hide away from the water in the environment.
 This grouping can lead to the formation of large structures spontaneously.
-Membrane formation and protein folding are largely driven by hydrophobic interactions.
+Hydrophobic interactions largely drive membrane formation and protein folding.

 Warning, you must be logged in to be able to have your exam graded.
 Answer the questions below and if you are a registered user of the site you will see a Grade Exam button.
 Click it to have your exam graded.